lei-cao/programming/blog/setting-sail.md

 ## Why am I doing this?

-It has been a while that I haven't been learning computer science topics.
 I was a developer for several years but I decided to try something else two and an half years ago.
-I was still building some tools but they are quite trivial comparing to what developers are doing.
+I am still coding some tools but they are quite trivial comparing to what developers are doing.
 In the past 2 years I know that I still like programming.
-I'd like to come back again.
+I'd like to be serious about it again.

 Computer Science is vast and it's growing fast.
 Well the fundamental are not changing much and they are the keys.
 I'd like to spend some time to review all those fundamental topics which I've forgotten or I've never learnt.